crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails that were returned after successful delivery.
+        The number of emails that were temporarily rejected after delivery attempt.
 Ratio = Soft Bounce/Requested.
       </td>
     </tr>